ScrappyCocco/ScroccoDiscordBot/README.md

 pip install -r requirements.txt
 ```

-You need also all the API key you'll find in "bot_data_examples.json" (cleverbot, steam, hypixel, ...),
+You need also all the API key you'll find in "bot_data_examples.json" (cleverbot, steam, ...),
 so you must fill all the variables in "bot_data_examples.json" and rename it in "bot_data.json"
+(a little documentation of the JSON file can be found in [botVariablesClass.py](botVariablesClass.py)).

 After you installed everything you can try to run the main class (botMainClass.py) with the command:
 ```